-These are Level 2 qualifications in English and Maths that must be passed if GCSE English and/ or Maths are not achieved in school at Grade 4 or above.
-Functional Skills must be studied before an apprentice can go through the End Point Assessment process of the Sporting Excellence Professional (SEP).
+These are Level 2 qualifications in English and maths that must be passed if GCSE English and/or maths are not achieved in school at Grade 4 or above.
+Functional Skills (FS) must be passed before an apprentice can go through the End Point Assessment process of the Sporting Excellence Professional (SEP).